The organization of the future… what does it need?

-Weconomics is an ‘organized people’s initiative’ and committed to transform professionals and organizations into a durable, digital and decentral future.
-Weconomics is home to hundreds of partners working together to organize a more sustainable prosperity with the help of modern organization science & data technology.
+Weconomics is composer and director of the transformation into a durable, digital and decentral future we need.
+We ‘finance’ this future not with more money but with more time, hidden in nonproductive office-work.
+We work from a holistic perspective and believe that you can only heal a part by treating the whole.
+Weconomics is a ‘decentral organized initiative’ and home to hundreds of partners working together to organize a more sustainable prosperity with the help of modern organization science & data technology (Paul Bessems, chairman Weconomics Foundation).

 Weconomics on Dutch television (RTL-Z)